Kuyucu Murad Pasha: Suppression of Janbulad rebellion

-In early July Murad Pasha disembarked from Üsküdar and marched through Maltepe, Tuzla and Gebze.
+In early July, Murad Pasha disembarked from Üsküdar and marched through Maltepe, Tuzla and Gebze.
 Fear of his army compelled minor Celali chiefs to submit; the grand vizier treated those he considered less dangerously with favorable treatment to spread the message to others that submission would spare and reward them, while those who he considered threatening were executed.
 To the latter category belonged the well-known Celali Akmirza who was decapitated whilst pledging loyalty to Murad Pasha at Afyon.
 Upon arriving in Konya he revealed that Janbulad was the target of the campaign, not Iran, and the hasty and arduous march deep through Celali Anatolia was meant to avoid counter movements by Janbulad or his allies.
-The last major obstacle on his way to Janbulad's sphere of influence was the most powerful Celali chief Kalenderoglu Mehmed Pasha.
+The last major obstacle on his way to Janbulad's sphere of influence was the most powerful Celali chief Kalenderoğlu Mehmed Pasha.
 The latter and another major Celali chief, Kara Said, had offered to join Murad Pasha's army, but the grand vizier had no use for aggrandizing his army with Celali rebels who could defect to Janbulad mid-battle and threaten his rear.
 Instead, he neutralized Kalenderoglu, who long sought high government office, by appointing him beylerbey of Ankara.

 Before departing Konya the grand vizier sent orders to Janbulad and Cemsid, the Celali chief of Adana and Tarsus in Cilicia demanding their loyalty.
 He sought control of Adana and the mountain passes of the Taurus range, which guarded Janbulad's northern Syrian heartland.
 Murad Pasha's army stormed Cemsid's position at Tekir Beli, routing his 2,000 sekban.
 Murad Pasha proceeded through the Cilician Gates to Adana, where he confiscated a significant payment that had been sent to Cemsid probably by Janbulad.

 He led an army of well-paid, local non-Anatolians and Devshirme (forcibly recruited Balkan Christian converts to Islam) which defeated Ali Janbulad, a leader of the Celali revolts against the Ottomans in Aleppo, in 1607 near Lake Amik.
 Janbulad and Fakhr al-Din allied and defeated the Ottoman governor of Damascus and looted the city two years prior, but Fakhr al-Din had dissociated from Janbulad by the time of Murad Pasha's expedition and sent the grand vizier 300,000 piasters and his young son Ali as a hostage to win his favor; Murad Pasha pardoned Fakhr al-Din.